IEOM Global Engineering Education

 July 24-25, 2017

 IEOM Society addresses the issues of global engineering education, graduate readiness for workforce and diversity.
 There are different levels of readiness of engineering graduates from various parts of the world.
 One of the main themes of this series is how to reduce the readiness gap around the world.
 The special focus is given to Industrial Engineering and Manufacturing Engineering including Engineering Management.
 Are the engineering graduates ready to take on the challenges of the current global economy?
-With the great success of Global Engineering Education Series of last IEOM conferences, IEOM 2017 UK Symposium will have a dedicated session for the Global Engineering Education where distinguished speakers will discuss the readiness of engineering graduates for workforce around the world.
+With the great success of Global Engineering Education Series of last IEOM conferences, IEOM 2017 EU Conference will have a dedicated session for the Global Engineering Education where distinguished speakers will discuss the readiness of engineering graduates for workforce around the world.
 Thirty six featured speakers will be from various part of the world to address engineering education challenges and opportunities.